Inspire therapy enables patients to breathe regularly so they can sleep soundly

 - Designed to keep the airways open at different levels during sleep

-- Clinically proven reduction of sleep apnoea episodes and improvement of quality of life
+- Safe⁴ and effective⁵ treatment option with clinically proven reduction of sleep apnoea episodes and improvement of quality of life1-3